DeanJPepper/Configuration/Git/README.md

 Directory contains a Git configuration file and a setup script.

 ## Git Configuration
-Git configuration and aliases are contained in [deanjpepper.gitconfig](deanjpepper.gitconfig).
+Git configuration and aliases are contained in [.gitconfig](../.gitconfig).

 ## Git Editor
 Git editor will be set to; Visual Studio Code, Notepad++ or Notepad.